 Today the QMUL Particle Physics Research Centre concentrates on the following core areas of particle physics:

-We are involved in two experiments that are currently collecting data (ATLAS and T2K), experiments that are in the planning phase (SNO+) and experiments that are completing their data analyses (BaBar, H1 and CDF).
+We are involved in experiments that are currently collecting data (ATLAS, MoEDAL, and T2K), experiments that are in the planning phase (SNO+) and experiments that are completing their data analyses (BaBar, H1 and CDF).
 We also have a substantial involvement with the development of GridPP, the UK computing grid for particle physics, and various activities of detector R&D.

 The broad research programme is made possible by excellent interaction between research groups, who promulgate their enthusiasm via seminars and specialised discussion groups, as well as by day-to-day informal discussion.
 Visitors can spend time working with the groups, frequently funded by the research councils.
 PhD students are integral members of their research groups and are encouraged to present their work in poster competitions and international conferences.
 The research groups derive much of their funding from the government's Science and Technology Facilities Council.
 Additional resources and funding are provided through the European Research Council, the Leverhulme Trust and the Royal Society.